assuncaocharles/create-react-app-parcel/README.md

 ejects you out of this shiznit like so

+## Contributing

+We'd love to have your helping hand on `create-react-app-parcel`!
+Ping me on twitter [@swyx](https://twitter.com/swyx) to discuss or file an issue, this is super new

 ## Acknowledgements

 We are grateful to the authors of existing related projects for their ideas and collaboration: